Start your FREE Enquiry

 Mis-Sold Pensions and Self Invested Personal Pensions (SIPP)

 Your pension is one of the biggest and most important investments that you make in your lifetime.
-You work hard for your money, and when you put it in the hands of financial advisors you expect to be given the very best investment advice.
+You work hard for your money, and when you put it in the hands of financial advisers you expect to be given the very best investment advice.

 Unfortunately, this often does not happen and poor advice leads to a shrinking pension pot – otherwise known as a mis-sold pension.

 What is a SIPP pension?